 As previously mentioned, the locomotive will slow (due to pressure dropping) when the fire has gone out.
+Open the lubricator drain and allow any water and remaining oil to drain.
 The locomotive should be allowed to cool.
-When cool, empty the tender water bath, suck out any condensate from the lubricator and replace its cap, clean the engine, check the motion and oil if necessary.
+When cool, clean the engine, check the motion and oil if necessary.
 The locomotive should always be put away in a clean condition as it attracts less dust and is always ready for the next run (or to be shown to an admiring friend).
 Always leave the boiler filler valve open so that the boiler will not be strained if subject to any temperature change.
 It is advisable to store the locomotive where any residual drips of oil or water do not matter.